tigeorgia/shenmartav/README.CMS.rst

 Draft Laws
 ==========
-The draft laws can be browsed and edited, but usually that won't be necesssary.
+The draft laws can be browsed and edited, but usually that won't be necessary.
 It might actually be overwritten by a subsequent import.

 http://shenmartav.ge/en/admin/draftlaw/draftlaw/